hennessyevan/veklabs.com/content/team/Jon Cubid.md

     url: https://www.twitter.com/veklabs/
     icon: twitter.svg
 ---

-Video, design and the creative arts has been a passion of Jon’s since he was a child.
-He loves to create projects that are both exciting and gripping.
-Jon has experience as a videographer, editor, and graphic designer working on a wide array of videos ranging from hip-hop music videos, corporate branding videos, and longer feature-length projects.
-When he’s not putting an edit together, Jon can be found playing guitar & getting inspired for edits on Netflix.
+As an advisor to Vek Labs, Jon brings a wealth of experience in videography, editing, and graphic design, having worked on a diverse range of projects, including hip-hop music videos, corporate branding, and feature-length films.
+Jon's insight and creativity are invaluable in guiding our projects to be both engaging and impactful.
+Outside of his advisory role, Jon enjoys playing guitar and finding inspiration for future projects through his love of film and storytelling.